seregazhuk/seregazhuk.github.io_old/_posts/2016-05-27-laravel-facades.md

 - create a facade class
 - configure a facade alias configuration

 We start with a service class.
-For example we'll create a `Payment` service:
+For example we'll create a `Stripe` service for processing paments in out application:

 {% highlight php %}
 <?php

-namespace App\Payments\Payment;
+namespace App\Payments\Stripe;

-class Payment
+class Stripe extends Payment
 {
     public function process()
     {